projection-error/projection-experiment/README.md

 # projection-experiment
-Projection error can lead to rationale agents viewing the same object with contradicting observations.
+Projection error can lead to rationale agents viewing the same object and drawing contradicting observations.

 For example, below is a cube containing four connected line segments- two blue and two red.\
         (Note: Created with projection-cube.py & cube.txt)